 For Marketing capabilities, the top three capabilities required also ranked in the top most important capabilities (see Table 4-7).
-The most ideal way of acquiring such capabilities is through On-the-job-training.
-Respondents particularly are also of the view that Distribution networks and Develop new product and services capabilities can also be outsourced and/or recruited from outside sources.
+The most ideal way of acquiring such capabilities is through networking and/or peer discussion.
+Pricing and Develop new products and services are likely to be acquired ideally through on-the-job training as well.
+Respondents particularly are also of the view that Distribution networks capability can also be outsourced and/or recruited from outside sources.